fossunited/fossunited/docs/docs/event-proposals.md

 **NOTE:** Submitting a proposal to a FOSS United event does not require you to have a Profile.

+## What to Propose?

+FOSSUnited encourages a healthy-mix of talks on

+- Broad computing/tech principles and concepts (eg: distributed computing, UI/UX stuff, queues etc).
+This is great to intro first principles to a beginner audience.
+- People's personal projects and their journeys (technical + non-technical process and experience).
+No to-do projects, but decent, unique projects.
+- Fun technical stuff, like your hobby projects, projects which you tinkered on or even algorithms
+- Very technical (language constructs, database etc)
+- Incidental (design, philosophy, legalese, policy)

+### What proposals are not acceptable?

+- Proposals from organisations which seem to promote a certain product with overt commercial interest.
+- Proposals from influencers and content creators whose primary incentive seem to be promoting themselves or their social media profiles.

 ## Submit a Proposal

 - In order to submit a proposal for a FOSS United event, visit the